-Filer: SYSTEN Л QUOTATION AND TRADE REPORTING
+Filer: ☐ EXCHANGE ☐ QUOTATION AND TRADE REPORTING SYSTEM

-Type of Filing: AMENDMENT; AMENDMENT No.
+Type of f Filing: ☐ INITIAL ☐ AMENDMENT; AMENDMENT No

-1. Full nam e of exchange or quotation and trade e reporting system:
+1. Full nam ne of exchange or quotation and trac le reporting system:

-2. Name(s) under which business is conducted, or name of market or facility, if different from item 1:
+2. Name(s) under which business is conducted l, or name of market or facility, if different from item 1:

-3. If this filing makes a name change on behalf of the exchange or quotation and trade report in respect of the name set out in item 1 or item 2, enter the previous name and the new
+3. ng makes a name change on behal et out in item 1 or item 2, enter the p f of the exchange or quotation and trade reporting system in respect of the revious name and the new name:

-Previous name:
+Previous s name:

-New nar ne:
+New nar me:

-4. Head off ïce
+4. Head off fice

-Address:
+Address :

 Telepho ne:

 Facsimil e:

-5. Mailing address (if different):
+5. Mailing a address (if different):

-6. Other offices
+6. Other of fices

 Address :

 Telepho ne:

 Facsimil e:

 7. Website address:

-8. .
-Contact employee
+8. Contact employee

-Name a nd title:
+Name ar nd title:

 Telepho ne number:

 Facsimil e:

 E-mail a ddress:

 9. Counsel

-Firm nar ne:
+Firm nar me:

 Contact name:

 Telepho ne number:

 Facsimil e:

 E-mail a ddress:

-10. Market Regulation is being conducted by:
+10. Market F Regulation is being conducted by:

 the exchange

-the quotation and trade reporting system regulation services provider other than the filer (see Exhibit M)
+the quotation and trade reporting system

+regulation services provider other than the filer (see Exhibit M)

 File all Exhibits with the Filing.
 For each Exhibit, include the name of the exchange or quotation and trade reporting system, the date of filing of the Exhibit and the date as of which the information is accurate (if different from the date of the filing).
-If any Exhibit required is inapplicable, a statement to that effect must be furnished instead of such Exhibit.
+If any Exhibit required is inapplicable, a statement to that effect must be furnished included instead of such the Exhibit.

-Except as provided below, if the filer, recognized exchange or recognized quotation and trade reporting system files an amendment to the information provided in its Filing and the information relates to an Exhibit filed with the Filing or a subsequent amendment, the filer, recognized exchange or recognized quotation and trade reporting system, must, in order to comply with subsections 3.2(1), 3.2(2) or 3.2(3) of National Instrument 21-101, provide a description of the change, the expected date of the implementation of the change, and file a complete and updated Exhibit.
+Except as provided below, if the filer, recognized exchange or recognized quotation and trade reporting system files an amendment to the information provided in its Filing and the information relates to an Exhibit filed with the Filing or a subsequent amendment, the filer, recognized exchange or recognized quotation and trade reporting system, must, in order to comply with subsections subsection 3.2(1), 3.2(2(2)) or 3.2(3(3)) of National Instrument 21-101 Marketplace Operation, provide a description of the change, and the actual or expected date of the implementation of the change, and file a complete and updated Exhibit.
 The filer must provide a clean and a blacklined version showing changes from the previous filing.

-If the filer, recognized exchange or recognized quotation and trade reporting system has otherwise filed the information required by the previous paragraph pursuant to section 5.5 of National Instrument 21-101, it is not required to file the information again as an amendment to an Exhibit.
+If the filer, recognized exchange or recognized quotation and trade reporting system has otherwise filed the information required by the previous paragraph pursuant to section 5.5 of National Instrument 21-101 Marketplace Operation, it is not required to file the information again as an amendment to an Exhibit.
 However, if supplementary material relating to a filed rule is contained in an Exhibit, an amendment to the Exhibit must also be filed.